TheStartofAGoodEnd/Something/README.md

 	- object[Symbol.itenerate] - It is used to allow an object to get for...of looped;
 	- let array = Array.from(object); - Array.from(obj) Is used to copy all the properties from the bject into an array.
 An iterator must have the method named next() that returns an object {done: Boolean, value: any}, here done:true denotes the iteration end, otherwise the value is the next value.
 	- array.sort(); - It will order the elements of an array in alphabetic order;
+	- array.forEach(function); - The forEach() method calls a function (a callback function) once for each array element;
+	- array.filter(function); - The filter() method creates a new array with array elements that passes a test;
+	- array.reduce(function); - The reduce() method runs a function on each array element to produce (reduce it to) a single value.
+The reduce() method works from left-to-right in the array.The reduce() method does not reduce the original array.
+The reduce() method can accept an inicial value in the second argument (next to the function);
+	- array.every(function); - The every() method check if all array values pass a test and if it does return true if not false;
+	- array.some(function); - The some() method check if some array values pass a test and if it does return true if not false;
+	- array.find(function); - The find() method returns the value of the first array element that passes a test function;
+	- array.findIndex(function); - The findIndex() method returns the index of the first array element that passes a test function
 Map - Is a collection of keyed data items, just like an Object, but the main difference is that Map allows keys of any type.
 To create a map, let map = new Map().
 When a map is looped it goes from the order of creation, which is the oposite in relashion to objects;
 	- map.set(key, value) – stores the value by the key;
 	- map.get(key) – returns the value by the key, undefined if key doesn’t exist in map.